Read to see why Organ-Chips can help prevent medicines causing drug-induced liver injury from reaching patients

 - One study found that, of 43 post-approval drugs with serious toxicity effects, only 19% of them showed direct correlates of toxicity in animal studies, echoing numerous other such studies5.

 In reviewing the literature, it becomes clear that relying on animal models to predict toxicity generally, and DILI specifically, is unlikely to prevent many toxic compounds from entering clinical trials and causing harm to patients.
 Such grave errors can be avoided, though, if the right preclinical models are used.

-In a recent study published to BioRxiv, Emulate researchers provided strong evidence indicating that Organ-on-a-Chip technology can be a far more reliable predictor of drug toxicity.
+In a recent study published to Nature Communications Medicine (link to be added before this page goes live), Emulate researchers provided strong evidence indicating that Organ-on-a-Chip technology can be a far more reliable predictor of drug toxicity.